camillarees/camillarees.github.io-reading-notes/201/class-03.md

 ## Things I want to know more about

 The people array.
 I'm not sure if I found the right information on question 2 under **Learn JS**.
-From what I understnd it works like any other array?
+From what I understand it works like any other array?
 I'm also confused on question 4 under **Learn JS**.
 If I'm wrong, I'd love to be corrected!

 Sources: [Arrays](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Arrays)